Skip to main content

 DualEntry uses three rate types, each serving a different purpose:

-• Spot rate - used for individual transactions at the date they occur.
+• Spot rate (historical rate) - used for individual transactions at the date they occur.
+Once a transaction is booked, its spot rate is locked to the transaction date and never retroactively adjusted.

 • Period-end rate - used for balance sheet revaluation at the closing date of each period.